-This year, TCRHCC is working with the local schools to offer school based flu shots for students and staff - your student should receive information on dates for their school, and a consent form and patient registration form are required for all students who will get their shot at school.
+TCRHCC is also working with the local schools to offer school based flu shots for students and staff.
+Your student should receive information on dates for their school, and a consent form and patient registration form are required for all students who will get their shot at school.

 What are other steps that can be taken to prevent the flu?

 There are other good health habits that can help prevent the flu.
 These are:

 Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from getting sick too.

 If possible, stay home from work, school, and errands when you are sick.
 You will help prevent others from catching your illness.